Yoric/ronin-time-bureaucrats/time-travel.md

 Since you are a Ronin Time Bureaucrat, the aspect and features of your Continuum Indirection depends a lot of where it comes from, and how you have customized it since you, er, eloped.
 Let us visit a few examples.

 Before the Bureaucracy was officially created, its agents were already dispatched through Time·Space in desperate attempts to fix the Snafu before the Entirety of Everything was Lost \(tm\).
 For this reason, the first generation of the Agency – a dozen or so Continuum Indirections – had hardly any opportunity to compare their tools.
-It is known that one of the Continuum Indirections looked like a cinema, another one like a car, one like a train, one like a flying computerized skateboard.
-At least one looked like a Nuclear Power Plant and only allowed one-way travel.
+It is known that one of the Continuum Indirections looked like a cinema, another one like a car, one like a train, one like a flying computer keyboard, one like a set of time-connected toilet stalls and one like a Jaccuzi.
+Another was essentially a Nuclear Power Plant and only allowed one-way travel.

 ### Baseline Administrative Continuum Indirections